christianandredietrich/iOS-SDK/advanced.md

 #### (void) nexPlayer: (NXPlayer ∗ )nxplayercompletedAsyncCmdSetMediaStreamWithResult:(NXError)result streamInfo:(NXMediaStreamInfo ∗ )stream

-An asynchronous media stream switching operation has completed.
+An asynchronous media stream switching operation has been completed.

-This method is called when the media stream switching operation initiated by setVideoStream:audioStream:textStream:trackAttributes: (NXPlayer) or setVideoStream:audioStream:trackAttributes: (NXPlayer) has completed.
+This method is called when the media stream switching operation initiated by setVideoStream:audioStream:textStream:trackAttributes: (NXPlayer) or setVideoStream:audioStream:trackAttributes: (NXPlayer) has been completed.

 **Parameters**